ChatGPT for Virtual Assistants: Complete Guide to Use Cases, Prompts & Workflows (2026)

 - VAs using ChatGPT as their primary daily AI tool

-- VAs who want to build Custom GPTs for recurring task types
+- Any VA who needs Custom GPTs for recurring task types

 4. The Ten Best ChatGPT Use Cases for Virtual Assistants